 Health care workers who fail to comply with tuberculosis testing requirements, treatment for tuberculosis infection, infection control measures, or job restrictions and limitations will be subject to disciplinary action.

-Disclosure of an employee’s, student’s, health care worker’s or patient’s tuberculosis status is prohibited except as required or authorized by law.
+Disclosure of the tuberculosis status of an employee trainee, health care worker or patient is prohibited except as required or authorized by law.

 Tuberculosis status information in worker’s compensation files will not be released without that individual’s written consent.
 Tuberculosis status information will not be placed in an individual’s personnel or student file.